Find an independent agent near you

 Farm Insurance Coverage is Not Standard

-A common misconception about farm insurance is that a policy is one big bundle of predetermined coverages.
-In reality, farm insurance policies have so many different aspects that there is no standard policy.
+A common misconception about Farm insurance is that a policy is one big bundle of predetermined coverages.
+In reality, Farm insurance policies have so many different aspects that there is no standard policy.
 Each farming operation is unique and a policy should be custom built for the needs of the farmer.

 Some Coverage has Limitations on Commercial Structures

-Homeowner policies generally limit coverage on commercial structures, while hobby farming policies, like our Country Estates Program, and farm owner's policies do not.
-For example, if a building is being used in a manner that exceeds the special limits set forth in the policy conditions (usually in the form of gross annual revenue generated), the building is then considered a commercial building and may not be covered under a homeowners policy.
+For example, if a building is being used in a manner that exceeds the special limits set forth in the policy conditions (usually in the form of gross annual revenue generated), the building is then considered a commercial building and may not be covered under a Homeowners policy.
 The same concept applies to all of the owner’s activities.

-You Need Special Coverage for Livestock
+Livestock: You Will Need Special Coverage

-• Individual Coverage (Scheduled): Scheduling animals individually may be the right option if you have higher-valued animals that you want to cover up to a specific dollar amount.
+Individual Coverage (Scheduled): Scheduling animals individually may be the right option if you have higher-valued animals that you want to cover up to a specific dollar amount.

-• Blanket Coverage (Unscheduled): With a blanket policy, all of your farm property (livestock, equipment, structures, etc.) is insured in one lump sum amount.
-When using blanket insurance, make sure to insure to adequate values, as being under-insured could result in a lower claim payment than you need or expect.
+Blanket Coverage (Unscheduled): With a blanket policy, all of your farm property (livestock, equipment, structures, etc.) is insured in one lump sum amount.
+When using blanket insurance, make sure to insure to adequate values, as being underinsured could result in a lower claim payment than you need or expect.

 Keep in mind that the maximum amount payable per head is dependent upon your choice of insurance (i.e. individual or blanket), so be sure to talk to your insurance agent about which option will work best for your operation.